-Without adequate checks and processes, a company can experience ongoing fraudulent activity without even being aware of it.
+Without adequate checks, processes and security measures, a business can be subject to fraudulent activity from staff members or customers without even being aware of it.
 Fraudsters often start on a small scale, for example purchasing personal items with a company credit card, using company equipment for personal use, or taking excess stock.
-When the behaviour goes unchecked it can lead to an increased scale of dishonesty and result in significant losses or “leakage” for the company.
+Unchecked behaviour can lead to increasing dishonesty and result in significant losses or “financial leakage” for the company.

 Experienced risk management experts perform a variety of specialist tasks tailored to individual businesses, such as identifying incompatible roles within a company and providing advice and solutions for improving business procedures.
 Expense and cashbook analysis to identify any non-business processes can be performed easily, often utilising data analytics to further identify inappropriate transactions.
-The procedures can be conducted in a way to minimise the impact on budgets and staff productivity while maximising the impact on profitability and control.
+The procedures can be carried out with minimal impact on budgets and staff time, while maximising the impact on profitability, transparency and control.

-To discuss this article or how we can assist with your business’ risk management procedures, please contact Sungesh Singh, Audit and Assurance Director, at email@example.com or phone 021 784 166.
+If you are concerned about your business being at risk of fraud, please contact Sungesh Singh, Audit and Assurance Director, at firstname.lastname@example.org or phone (09) 839-2184.